This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - check companies’ bank accounts.

 The pace of the investigations can vary dramatically.
 While some cases have had final decisions announced only a few months from the launch of the formal investigation, other cases have reportedly lasted several years.
-Under article 43 of the AML, parties under investigation have a formal right of defence, meaning a right to present their explanations and arguments during the course of an investigation.
-In practice, defendants may have a limited window to present defences.
-In certain cases, the NDRC was reported to have sought a confession from the parties within days of a dawn raid.
+Although article 43 of the AML provides that parties under investigation have a formal right of defence, in practice, defendants may only be given a limited window to present defences.
 There is also no formal mechanism for limiting the scope of the investigation.
-Since attorney–client privilege protections do not apply in China, communications with counsel are not protected from disclosure to the same extent in China as in other jurisdictions.
+Moreover, since attorney–client privilege protections do not apply in China, communications with counsel are not protected from disclosure to the same extent in China as in other jurisdictions.

-In the meantime, there have been some notable improvements in relation to due process and transparency, particularly in the latter half of 2014.
-Both the NDRC and the SAIC have confirmed that the parties under investigation have a formal right to external counsel.
-The authorities have also started publishing detailed decisions in their websites even though they are not obligated to do so under the AML.
+In the meantime, there have been some notable improvements in relation to due process and transparency.
+Both the NDRC and the SAIC have confirmed that the parties under investigation have a formal right to external counsel and the authorities recently reiterated that foreign lawyers are encouraged to participate in antitrust investigations.
+The authorities and their provincial offices have also started publishing more reasoned decisions in their websites.

-The active enforcement against monopoly agreements in 2014 has firmly established the enforcement regime in China.
-As the NDRC and the SAIC gradually expand enforcement capacity and accumulate experience, enforcement is only expected to increase.
+The active enforcement against monopoly agreements in 2015 continues to strengthen the Chinese enforcement regime that has been taking shape over the past few years.
+The NDRC and the SAIC have been actively drafting new rules, expanding enforcement capacity, working more closely with foreign regulators and accumulating experience.
 On the substantive side, cartels (including international cartels) are likely to continue to be an enforcement priority.
-The NDRC is also clearly taking a hard line on RPM and enforcement will likely remain robust.
-In terms of procedure, the authorities have developed skills and gained experience in relation to conducting investigations including dawn raids.
+The NDRC is also clearly taking a hard line on RPM, and enforcement will likely remain robust.
+In the meantime, further guidance on a number of important substantial issues is expected to provide more clarity and predictability to the business community.
+In terms of procedure, the authorities have developed skills and gained experience in relation to conducting investigations, including dawn raids.
+Against this background, robust cartel enforcement is expected to continue.

-Companies doing business in and with China cannot afford to overlook this jurisdiction in their global competition compliance programmes.
-Companies should pay careful attention to the development of the China-specific features of the AML enforcement and the authorities’ growing readiness for continued vigorous enforcement.
-Against this rapidly developing environment of AML enforcement, companies are advised to closely examine their business practices, carefully assess the associated risks and take necessary actions to address any non-compliance.
+As vigorous antitrust enforcement against monopoly agreements becomes the new normal in China, companies doing business in and with China cannot afford to overlook this jurisdiction in their global competition compliance programmes.
+Companies should pay careful attention to the development of the China-specific features of the AML enforcement.
+In the meantime, they are advised to closely examine their business practices, carefully assess the associated risks and take necessary actions to address any non-compliance.